Hexality/NVIDIA-StandaloneUpdater/README.md

 # NVIDIA-StandaloneUpdater
-Auto-updates your NVIDIA Drivers to the latest version every 2 weeks (or whever you want) (if available)
+Auto-updates your NVIDIA Drivers to the latest version every 2 weeks (or whenver you want) (if available)

 In order to make it work, put the folder `nvidiaUpdater` on the root of your main drive (C:) then create a task on Task Scheduler with the interval you want. with this in the `Actions` tab: